 Share Options.
 The 2020 Plan permits the granting of (1) options to purchase ordinary shares intended to qualify as incentive share options under Section 422 of the Code and (2) options that do not so qualify.
 Options granted under the 2020 Plan will be non-qualified options if they fail to qualify as incentive options or exceed the annual limit on incentive share options.
 Incentive share options may only be granted to employees of the Company and its subsidiaries.
 Non-qualified options may be granted to any persons eligible to receive incentive options and to non-employee directors and consultants.
 The option exercise price of each option will be determined by the Compensation Committee.
-Except in the case of options (i) granted pursuant to a transaction described in, and in a manner consistent with, Section 424(a) of the Code, (ii) granted to individuals who are not subject to U.S. income tax on the date of grant or (iii) that are compliant with Section 409A of the Code, the exercise price of an option may not be less than 100% of the fair market value of the ordinary shares on the date of grant.
+Except in the case of options (i) granted to individuals who are not subject to U.S. income tax on the date of grant or (iii) that are compliant with Section 409A of the Code, the exercise price of an option may not be less than 100% of the fair market value of the ordinary shares on the date of grant.
 Fair market value for this purpose will be determined by reference to the price of the ADSs on Nasdaq/the New York Stock Exchange or other foreign or national securities exchange or established market.
 The exercise price of an option may not be reduced after the date of the option grant without shareholder approval, other than to appropriately reflect changes in our capital structure.